wandermoschetta/supervisor-cobranca-vindi/README.md

-## Script supervisor do projeto Cobrança VINDI
+## Supervisor do projeto Cobrança VINDI

 #### Script de supervisão da cobrança da VINDI